arpitjain799/curatorbin/README.md

 curatorbin.run_curator(first_curator_arg, second_curator_arg)

 ```
+Alternatively, you can get the path with `get_curator_path`.

 ## Building the package:

+Batteries not included.
+You have to download the binaries into curatorbin yourself.
+They are produced by an evergreen task and stored at
+`https://s3.amazonaws.com/boxes.10gen.com/build/curator/curator-dist-%s-%s.tar.gz") % (os_platform, git_hash)`

 First, make sure that the most current version of curator is in the appropriate dir: